DivineMC/DivineMC/docs/index.md

   - icon: 🏠
     title: Linear region format
     details: Linear region format saves about 50% of disk space in Overworld and Nether and 95% in The End.
+  - icon: 🔒
+    title: Secure Seed
+    details: A feature that changes default 64-bit seed to a 1024-bit seed, making it almost impossible to crack the seed
   - icon: 💬
     title: Configurable chat reports
     details: Disallow players from reporting others messages to Mojang.